plone/documentation/docs/classic-ui/images.md

 Plone's Classic UI includes special demonstration views that render ready-made examples of image handling and responsive image components using your site's active theme.
 These views help developers verify image scaling, srcset generation, and explore available image optimization patterns.
 These views work on image content types (e.g., images or documents with images).

-Append the view name `/@@images-test` to an image URL, optionally followed by an anchor like `#srcset` for specific sections.
+Append the view name `/@@images-test` to an image URL, optionally followed by an anchor, such as `#srcset`, for specific sections.

+For example, on the Classic UI demo site, the URL would be https://classic.demo.plone.org/en/demo/an-image.jpg/@@images-test#srcset.

 ````{card}
 ```{image} /_static/images-test/images-test.png